raspberrypilearning/rpi-python-piezoelectric-buzzer/en/step_1.md

 ### Other methods

-The `Buzzer` class has the following methods.
+The `Buzzer` class has the following methods:

 ```python
 ## Turn on the buzzer